sudosu/rails_admin_mongoid_geospatial_field/README.md

 ## Configuration

 - `google_api_key` - if you use a Google Maps API Key, it can be specified here.
-- `default_latitude` - the latitude to center the map shown on if the latitude field is blank.
-Defaults to 40.711417, the latitude of New Jersey City, NJ, USA
+- `default_latitude` - the latitude to center the map shown on if the latitude is blank.
+Defaults to 48.9226, the latitude of Ivano-Frankivs'k City, Ukraine
-- `default_longitude` - the longitude used if the longitude field is blank.
-Defaults to -74.0647, the longitude of New Jersey City, NJ, USA.
+- `default_longitude` - the longitude used if the longitude is blank.
+Defaults to 24.7111, the longitude of Ivano-Frankivs'k City, Ukraine.
 - `default_zoom_level` - initial map zoom level.
 Defaults to 8
 - `map_width` - map width in px, eg: '400'
-- `map_height` - map height
+- `map_height` - map height in px

 If your model have an additional address fields (city, country, state), you can configure field for geocoding them:
 - `address_field` - the name of the address field.
-Defaults to "address"
+Defaults to :address
 - `city_field` - the name of the city field.
-Defaults to "city"
+Defaults to :city
 - `state_field` - the name of the state field.
-Defaults to "state"
+Defaults to :state
 - `country_field` - the name of the country field.
-Defaults to "country" This works perfectly even with associations.
+Defaults to :country This works perfectly even with associations.

 Example: